Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Ansatz Construction

+where $W=\sum_{(u,v,w) \in \mathcal{E}_{\mathrm{circuit}}}w$ is the total sum of edge-weights and $b>0$ is the biasing strength.
+This allows one to control the severity with which non-subgraph-isomorphic circuits are penalised.
+While the depth $d$ does not explicitly appear in equation \eqref{new_score}, since $|\bm{n}| = d$ we will have more edge-weights included in $s(\bm{n})$ for larger depths and hence will be penalized more.

-In Figure \ref{fig:ansatz_constructions} we present the quantum circuits produced via our hardware-aware modification and in Figure \ref{fig:linearity_biasing} we compare error against the number of CNOT gates in the transpiled circuit for our new scoring function.
+We test our new hardware-aware ADAPT objective function by constructing a 12-qubit contextual subspace ansatz for \ce{N2} at a stretched bond length of $2\angstrom$.
+For the target topology we choose a 12-qubit ring, which is found as a subgraph of the Falcon chip layout presented in Figure \ref{fig:circuit_tiling}.
+In Figure \ref{fig:linearity_biasing} we compare error against the number of CNOT gates in the transpiled circuit for our new scoring function, versus the standard qubit-ADAPT-VQE approach.
 Transpilation is the mapping of a given circuit onto the target quantum device, which may not natively support the required entangling operations and thus expensive SWAP operations are incurred to compensate for discrepancies in the qubit connectivity.
-We observe that the number of two-qubit gates required to transpile the ansatz circuit for the IBM \textit{Falcon} chip topology given in Figure \ref{clusters} is dramatically reduced while maintaining similar errors.
+The number of two-qubit gates required to transpile the ansatz circuit for the chosen 12-qubit ring is seen to be dramatically reduced, while maintaining similar errors compared with the hardware-agnostic approach.
+For fairness, both techniques were transpiled using a basic level of circuit optimization (e.g. cancellation of inverse gates).

+Details for the ansatz construction algorithms may be found in Appendix \ref{sec:adapt_algos}, while in Appendix \ref{sec:ansatz_circuits} we present the 5-qubit quantum circuits produced via hardware-aware ADAPT-VQE that were subsequently executed on IBM hardware to produce the results of Section \ref{sec:results}.
+We note that the circuits presented there have received a high level of optimization in order to yield the lowest possible depth and are not the untreated circuits obtained directly from our ansatz construction routine.